Video Game Updates & Patch Notes

 Angel Kicevski

 I am ANGE1K.
 I started playing video games a long time ago.
 In a blink of an eye, I became a hardcore gamer.
 A couple of years later, I traversed to the professional Counter-Strike 1.6 scene.
 After the competitive ERA, I managed to find the gaming industry amusing and started working on FGR.
-My mission is to lurk and discover secrets, create guides and provide you with some important news.
-I mostly play FPS and love experimenting in good MMORPGs.
+8 years after founding FGR, my mission remains the same.
+That is to discover secrets within the gaming industry, create guides for all the games I play, and provide you with some important news.
+Oh, yeah, I post tons of patch notes too.
+At the time, I play everything that seems reasonable to play, make content about it and help gamers to the best of my abilities.
+P.S.
+Last time I counted how many hours I've spent in video games turned out to be 13+ years.
+And that was a long time ago too.
+Almost 24/7 in front of PC.
+If you need anything, feel free to contact me on X!

 Leave a Reply